makerinc/omniauth-magento/README.md

 * `magento_token`
 * `magento_secret`

-in your `User` table.

 Optional: You might want to encrypt `magento_token` and `magento_secret` with the `attr_encrypted` gem for example (requires renaming `magento_token` to `encrypted_magento_token` and `magento_secret` to `encrypted_magento_secret`).

-Set up your User model to be omniauthable `:omniauthable, :omniauth_providers => [:magento]` and create a [method to save retrieved information after successfully authenticating](https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview).
+Set up your User model to be omniauthable `:omniauthable, :omniauth_providers => [:magento]` and create a method to save retrieved information after successfully authenticating.

 ```
 class User < ActiveRecord::Base